juju/docs/src/en/models-cmr.md

 ### Offers and endpoints

 The idea of an *offer* is key to understanding CMR.
 Nevertheless, it is quite easy to grasp.
-An offer is simply a service that is making itself available to a consumer application.
+An offer is simply an application that is making itself available to a consumer application.

 An *endpoint* is at either end of the server:client connection.
 There is therefore what is known as a *provides* endpoint (for the service end) and a